jronallo/iiif-image-server-node/readme.md

 TODO: Work in progress

-`clean_iiif_cache` can be used to clean the file cache of old, unused image files.
+`clean_iiif_cache.js` can be used to clean the file cache of old, unused image files.
 It uses the file's atime to determine whether to delete the file or not.
-Caches a file for longer periods of time if it is in an image profile of frequently used images.
-See the `iiif` CLI that [`iiif-image`](https://github.com/jronallo/iiif-image) provides for how the same image profile can be used to warm the cache.
+Caches a file for longer periods of time if it is in an image profile of frequently used image sizes in your application.
+See the `iiif` CLI that [`iiif-image`](https://github.com/jronallo/iiif-image) provides for what an profile looks like and how the same image profile can be used to warm the cache.

+After running `clean_iiif_cache.js` you may also want to run something like the following to clear out empty directories from your cache: `find /path/to/cache/directory/ -type d -empty -delete`

+Both of these can be placed in a cron job. `clean_iiif_cache.js` is currently written to be run

 ## Development